Games that help.

 No Dark Patterns

 No hidden tricks, no manufactured urgency, no guilt-tripping.
-We're transparent about how our apps work and never use psychological manipulation to keep you hooked.
+I'm transparent about how my apps work and never use psychological manipulation to keep you hooked.

 Follow the Journey